Assistant Professor (Career Track)

 Richland, WA 99354-1671

-Lindsay is also a PhD candidate at WSU in Mathematics and Science Education, specializing in understanding how preservice teachers integrate their work, field, and university experiences as they become science teachers.
-She holds a BA in geology from Carleton College and an MA from the Writing Seminars at the Johns Hopkins University.
-She has worked as a middle school science teacher in New York City, an English instructor and advisor at Pennsylvania State University, and a lecturer and student teacher supervisor at Canterbury Christ Church University for London, England’s Teach First program.
+Dr. Lightner teaches courses in elementary science methods and preservice teacher preparation.
+Her research focuses on ways that preservice teachers integrate their work, field, and university experiences as they become science teachers and develop their science teaching identities.
+She holds a BA in geology from Carleton College, an MA from the Writing Seminars at the Johns Hopkins University, and a PhD in Math and Science Education from Washington State University.
+She has worked as a middle school science teacher in New York City, an English instructor and advisor at the Pennsylvania State University, and a lecturer and student teacher supervisor at Canterbury Christ Church University for London, England’s Teach First program.